smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 Apps which use the `MEDIA` template have access to a few specific UI elements that are not available to non-media apps.

-The following buttons can only be subscribed to by media apps and and are generally only available in the `MEDIA` template layout:
+The following buttons can only be subscribed to by media apps and are generally only available in the `MEDIA` template layout:

   - `PLAY_PAUSE`
   - `SEEKLEFT`